How Much Do You Pay in Child Support for Multiple Children in Texas?

 These resources are calculated on a monthly basis to decide child support payments, since child support is paid on a monthly basis.

 When you have multiple children you need to support, the courts and the rules on child support take this into account.
-There are three ways you might need to “support multiple children,” and these may affect how much you pay:
+There are three ways you might need to “support multiple children,” and these may affect how much you pay.
+If you need legal representation for getting, paying, or modifying child support for multiple children, our Arlington, TX child support modification lawyers can help.

 If you have multiple children who all live together in the same household – but not the same household as you – then you calculate the total child support payment based on the number of children.
 This would be the typical situation for a divorced couple where their shared children live with one parent, and the parents have no other children.